My personal guide for those travelling to South Korea and planning spending 7 days there.

 - Exchanging money – Don’t even bother changing money at home.
 Change a bit to last for a day at the airport and change the rest at another money changer in the city.
 Most of them can be found in Myeongdong.
 For example the rates we found at the airport were 1 USD = 1045 Won vs 1 USD = 1070 Won in Myeongdong

-- Getting from the Airport to the City – The most economical method is to take a limousine bus.
+- Getting from the airport to the city – The most economical method is to take a limousine bus.
 When you arrive you’ll find a big counter for busses right when you exit baggage.
 You can ask them for which bus to take depending on where you’re staying.
 Most likely it’ll be some 6000 series bus.
-Print out and use this coupon to save 1,000 Won:
+There’s a coupon for 1,000 Won off that you can unlock at the end of the article

-- Cabbing – We found that cabbing was sometimes just way more convenient to get around especially if you don’t live near a subway line.
+- Taking a cab – We found that cabbing was sometimes just way more convenient to get around especially if you don’t live near a subway line.
 All cabs except for the black cabs start at 2400 and possibly up to 2800 late at night.
 Most of the times we were paying about 5000-10000 total depending on how far we needed to go.
+These days, Uber is an alternative “best way” to get around the city.

 - Subways – Know your exit number before getting out of the station.
 Once you get out you will definitely be more even more lost